What Is a Trust, and Do You Need One?

 Keeping Control of Your Assets (Even After You’re Gone)

-Let’s talk trusts—no, not the kind of trust where you let someone borrow your lawnmower.
+Let’s talk trusts.
+No, not the kind of trust where you let someone borrow your lawnmower.
 We’re talking financial and legal trusts.
 Trusts can sound intimidating, but think of them simply as a smart, flexible way to protect your assets and manage who gets what (and when).
-Perhaps most people with very simple estates or lines of inheritance won't need one, but the information here might help you decide if you should look into it further when creating your Will (where it will need to be referenced).
+Perhaps most people with very simple estates or lines of inheritance won't need one, but the information here might help you decide if you should look into it further when creating your Will.

 What Exactly Is a Trust?